 Later during the Dressoria arc, Kelly Funk, a competitor of the coliseum has a Devil Fruit called the Jacket Jacket Fruit that allows him to be worn over his larger and more timid brother to be worn over like a zipped up jacket of his skin in order to take advantage of the latter's strength.

-Shinzo The majority of characters in the show are Enterrans.
+Shinzo: The majority of characters in the show are Enterrans.
 Enterrans have the ability to transform to become stronger and they turn into "En Cards" when they die.
 When an Enterran eats an En Card, or absorbs one through the chest, they transform into a composite of them self and the Enterran the card they ate/absorbed came from.
-The protagonist does this with the other male heroes to become Mushrambo.
+The protagonist Mushra does this with the other two male heroes, Saago and Kutall, to become Mushrambo.
+Subverted later on when it's revealed that they're actually the three split components of the Anterran leader General Mushrambo, who originally orchestrated the genocide of the human race.

 Though the 5-Mizune witch has yet to do anything but provide Fanservice, in the manga two or three Mizune can combine together to form a teenage-looking girl (the one made from three looks a bit older) actually capable of fighting.